mrsrmn/MakufonSkifto/README.md

 ## Bio

-#### Hi, I am Emir, I'm living in Istanbul, Turkey.
+#### Hi, I am Emir, I am 16 and I'm living in Istanbul, Turkey.
 I'm a fully self-taught programmer.
 I know 4 languages; Dart, Python, C# and Kotlin.
 I am a proficient in Python and Flutter.
 I am currently working on mobile apps.

 You can reach me by my social accounts any time:
 * MakufonSkifto#1414 Discord Account